osrf/TSC-RMW-Reports/README.md

 It is difficult to draw a meaningful conclusion from the data available.

 In [Section 5](#-5-rep-2004-code-quality-metrics), adherence to [REP-2004](https://www.ros.org/reps/rep-2004.html) is compared, and the only significant thing to note is that Cyclone DDS does not have its own Quality Declaration, but the Cyclone DDS repository does have one, which is apparently an oversight.
 Otherwise the implementations are quite similar, despite some inconsistencies in the reporting due to differences in self reporting.
+Cyclone DDS is missing a quality declaration making it difficult to perform an apples to apples comparison between the two.
+Under most of the categories for the parts that are documented each implementation are comparable.
+Despite this there is an appreciable difference as Cyclone DDS is currently declared as quality level 3, and Fast RTPS is rated as quality level 2.

 In [Section 6](#-6-user-survey-results), the user survey results are presented, and there is a slight advantage for Cyclone DDS as highlighted in the plots for